Key takeaways

 Executive Summary

-ZeptoClaw is a Rust-based personal AI assistant that positions itself as the "one that took notes" — studying OpenClaw's integrations, NanoClaw's security, and PicoClaw's minimalism, then building a single ~4MB binary that avoids each one's tradeoffs.
-Built by Aisar Labs, it's the newest entrant in the lightweight claw ecosystem.
+ZeptoClaw is a Rust-based personal AI assistant that positions itself as the "one that took notes" — studying OpenClaw's integrations, NanoClaw's security, and PicoClaw's minimalism, then building a single ~6MB binary that avoids each one's tradeoffs.
+Built by Aisar Labs, it launched in February 2026 and has shipped rapidly since: as of June 2026 it has grown from 301 to 640 GitHub stars, expanded from 5 to 9 channels, and released through v0.9.2.

 | Attribute | Value |